 Meet The DWI Attorneys

 Arkansas DWIs can be won; just not all of them.
 Our Attorneys win a lot of Arkansas DWIs, even at times when our clients have been told by other attorneys that their case was unwinnable.
-Our Arkansas attorneys have had this success by attacking the science behind the machine.
+Our success comes from analyzing and attacking the science behind the machine.
 Our attorneys have received extensive training related to the scientific evidence presented in DWI cases.
 An Arkansas lawyer must understand how the machine works to be able to tell you if it was right in your DWI or DUI case.
 When it’s serious… call one of our Little Rock attorneys for a full case review.

 John C. Collins

 John Collins started his career as a police officer where he served as a field training officer, patrolman, investigator, and instructor of an alcohol education program.
 John went on to become a Deputy Prosecuting Attorney in Garland County.
 Mr. Collins has conducted several courses dealing with Arkansas DWI DUI offenses and has been a guest speaker for Arkansas law enforcement training sessions on topics related to DWI DUI.
 Mr. Collins sat as a Special Judge in the numerous Arkansas District Courts.
 Mr. Collins is a member and a former State Delegate of the National College for DUI Defense, Inc., A Founding Member, currently on the Board of Directors, a faculty member and former State Ambassador of the DUI Defense Lawyers Association.
 John is also a member of the Arkansas Association of Criminal Defense Lawyers, Inns of Court, and the American Chemical Society.
 John was voted Best of the Best Attorneys in Hempstead County in 2010, has received the Client Distinction Award, and been named by Super Lawyers as a Rising Star, has been named as a Super Lawyer by Memphis Magazine, a Top Attorney by the Legal Network, has been ranked as a superb attorney by AVVO.com with a 10 out of 10 rating and, most recently, is the published author of the DWI Book for the State of Arkansas.